ITU-DevOps-N/itu-minitwit/minitwit/itu-minitwit/README.md

 3. Rebuild the required packages for runnning the application as listed in `requirements.txt` by running `pip3 install -r requirements.txt`

 NOTE:
-You might need to recompile the .C file.
+1. You might need to recompile the .C file.
 It can be compiled by running `gcc flag_tool.c -o flag_tool -lsqlite3`
+2. Also, you might miss some dependencies from.
+Look into the assignment link for this.

 ## TL;DR;
 ### Virtual Environment